Filter articles

 The Catalyst design team worked with a Māori designer, Sandy Rodgers.
 Sandy provided a range of organic logo options, while the Catalyst team provided corporate options.
 The final decision from IGIS was to use a corporate version of the logo text but pair it with the more organic cabbage tree drawn by Sandy.
 Catalyst then provided assets incorporating the cabbage tree with geometric lines to represent the flow of information and connection between IGIS and the people of Aotearoa, New Zealand.

-Using the Catalyst Starter site meant the foundation groundwork was complete before building the website.
+Using the Catalyst Starter recipe meant the foundation groundwork was complete before building the website.
 Catalyst loaded the content by pulling it from the existing site and applied the new custom branding and styles.